-SIBO also known as small intestinal bacterial overgrowth is one of the underlying causes of acid reflux.
-Poor upper digestive function in the form of low stomach acid, insufficient enzyme production, poor liver gallbladder function and poor bile flow can allow for bacteria to proliferate in the small intestine and contribute to the uncomfortable symptoms of acid reflux and indigestion.
+The link between SIBO and acid reflux is often due to poor digestion allowing bacteria to overgrow in the small intestine and thus causing symptoms of SIBO such as acid reflux.
+Poor upper digestive function in the form of low stomach acid, insufficient enzyme production, and reduced bile flow can allow for bacteria to overgrow in the small intestine and contribute to the uncomfortable symptoms of acid reflux and indigestion.

 How does SIBO cause acid reflux?

-Highly fermentable carbohydrates are resistant starch’s found in bananas and potatoes or high FOD MAP foods such as onion, garlic and asparagus.
-Corn, legumes, wheat and high fiber are are also often problematic, therefore these are foods to avoid if someone has SIBO and acid reflux or if you notice any of these highly fermentable foods as your trigger.
+Highly fermentable carbohydrates are resistant starches found in bananas and potatoes or high FODMAP foods such as onion, garlic, and asparagus.
+Corn, legumes, wheat, and high fiber are also often problematic.
+These are foods to avoid if someone has SIBO and acid reflux or if you notice any of these highly fermentable foods as your trigger.

-High refined carbohydrate foods are full of sugar which is fuel for bacteria to feed upon and grow in excess so if you notice that your acid reflux or abdominal bloating occurs after eating these foods or act as a trigger for heartburn it is likely that sibo is the underlying cause to your acid reflux.
+Refined carbohydrate foods are full of sugar, which is fuel for bacteria to feed upon and grow in excess.
+If you notice that your acid reflux or abdominal bloating occurs, SIBO is likely the underlying cause of your acid reflux.

 Understanding the SIBO and acid reflux connection

-Following a low carbohydrate (especially refined carbohydrates) and low fermentable diet for a period of time can be beneficial by limiting the fuel needed by bacteria to thrive.
+Following a low carbohydrate SIBO diet or low fodmap diet for some time can be beneficial by limiting the fuel needed by bacteria to thrive.

-Improving bile production and flow is key to preventing small intestinal bacterial overgrowth as bile is our bodies natural anti-microbial that helps to sterilize and keep the small intestine clean and free of excess bacteria.
-Seeking health’s liver nutrients helps to improve bile flow along with optimal pc
+Improving bile production and flow is key to preventing small intestinal bacterial overgrowth as bile is a natural anti-microbial that helps to sterilize and keep the small intestine clean and free of excess bacteria.
+Seeking Health’s Gallbladder Nutrients helps to improve bile flow along with Optimal PC.

-Providing digestive support in the form of seeking health’s digestive enzymes is key in ensuring the breakdown of all food, carbohydrates while also helping to breakdown fibers so that there isn’t undigested carbs for bacteria in the small intestine to proliferate and ferment upon.
-Fermentation from bacteria in the small intestine is how SIBO can cause acid reflux.
+Providing digestive support in the form of seeking health’s digestive enzymes helps to ensure the breakdown of all food including, carbohydrates and various fibers so that there aren’t undigested carbs for bacteria in the small intestine to ferment.
+Fermentation and the production of gas from bacteria in the small intestine are how SIBO can cause acid reflux.

 Slippery elm for heartburn

-For more information on how high fermentable foods and SIBO cause acid reflux I highly recommend reading Heartburn: Fast Tract Digestion by Norman Robillard.
+For more information on how high fermentable foods and SIBO cause acid reflux, I highly recommend reading Heartburn: Fast Tract Digestion by Normon Robillard.